-"I found that I only needed a tiny bit of sugru to cover the fixing.
-I tested it on one of my brooches and left it overnight to cure.
+"I found that I only needed a tiny bit of Sugru to cover the fixing.
+I tested it on one of my brooches and left it overnight to set.
 I thought about it a lot...
 I think I may have even dreamt about it!"

-Antenne was experimenting mixing up her sugru packs and discovered she could create her own colours!
+Antenne experimented mixing up her Sugru single-use packs and discovered she could create her own colours!

 "The best things happen by accident!"

-She used a knitting needle to make little holes and then threaded them up on a necklace to let them cure, and by morning... voila beads!
+She used a knitting needle to make little holes and then threaded them up on a necklace to let them set, and by morning... voilà beads!